All Episodes

 But the case is getting so strong now that it's going to be really hard to have an intellectually honest decision and walk away from it.

-She also has proven that she is completely grossly negligent in the handling of sensitive information.
+She also has proven that she is completely, grossly negligent in the handling of sensitive information.

-And we want somebody like this for president of the United States.
+And we want somebody like this for President of the United States.

-That was Rudy Giuliani back on my TV show in October of 2015, actually spelling out the numerous statutes that would be applicable in the case of Hillary Clinton.
+All right, that was Rudy Giuliani back on my TV show in October of 2015, actually spelling out the numerous statutes that would be applicable in the case of Hillary Clinton.

-And two of the people that were filling in for me are here with me now.
+Now, I was actually scheduled to be off today, and two of the people that were filling in for me are here with me now.

-Remember, he's the founding member of the Department of Homeland Security, author of the new book, See Something, Say Nothing.
+Philip Haney, remember, he is the founding member of the Department of Homeland Security, author of the new book, See Something, Say Nothing.

-Rich Higgins is the vice president, intelligence and national security programs, former manager with the Department of Defense, combating terrorism, technical support office and irregular warfare.
+Rich Higgins is the Vice President, Intelligence and National Security Programs, former manager with the Department of Defense, Combating Terrorism, Technical Support Office, and Irregular Warfare.

 That's special ops, isn't it?